wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-Dante-Network/demo-src/Basic/cross-chain-demo/README.md

 This `repo` provides two demos showing common message communication and contracts invocation between multi-chains.
 This is a "Nightly" branch for development.
 New features will be published here as soon as we make progresses.

+## Notation
+* Add your own `.secret` file with your own private key in it.
+* This demo need to be execute on a cloud server oversea.

 ## Currently

 **Demo for interoperation between EVM chains and WASM chains like NEAR can now be experienced!**